bgu-frontend/hw1_2025/README.md

 ## Suggested implementation steps:
 1. Show a list of posts (tip: start from a local variable holding the post list.)
 2. Connect to the server: (tip: start by getting all posts.)
-3. Add pagination in the UI (tip: plan the component tree: who is using who?).
+3. Add pagination in the UI (tip: plan the component tree: who is calling who? this suggests a reach component hierarchy.).
 4. Optimize: when rendering a page, send only the data needed now instead of the entire database.
 5. Tip: write a test plan. how would you test someone else's project? this suggests implementation priorities.